-this one is the north indian version of making kesar suji halwa at home. there is one more simple version without adding saffron and is made mostly in north indian homes. you can also check this plain sooji halwa recipe.
+this recipe is the north indian version of making kesar suji halwa. there is one more simple version without adding saffron and is made mostly in north indian homes. you can check this plain sooji halwa recipe here – sooji halwa recipe.

-in south india there is another version called as rava kesari. i have had all the versions of halwa including the maharashtrian rava sheera. this recipe of saffron sooji halwa is closer to the sheera recipe.
+in south india there is another version called as rava kesari. a few variations of rava kesari are milk kesari, pineapple kesari, karnataka kesari bhath, mix fruit kesari and mango kesari. i have shared all the versions of halwa on the blog including the maharashtrian banana sheera. this recipe of saffron sooji halwa is closer to the sheera recipe.

 even though i like suji halwa, my personal favorite is kada prashad which is made with wheat flour and served as prashad in gurudwaras.

-saffron is expensive. so to substitute saffron one could use cardamom/elaichi powder or rose water. this is the way halwa is made in many indian homes without saffron.
+saffron is expensive. so to substitute saffron one could use cardamom powder (elaichi powder) or rose water. this is the way halwa is made in many indian homes without saffron.

 in this suji halwa you could also add fruits like banana, mango, apple, pineapple. the fruits give their own flavors to the halwa and also make the halwa more nutritious.

 smooth, delicious and velvety sooji halwa made with saffron and cashews.